U.S. Border Patrol Honorary Awards

 Help spread the word!

-During the first week of August 2002, Deputy Chief Patrol Agent Beaumet was contacted and asked to design the certificates that would accompany the first two awards.
-He completed them on August 5, 2002, just in time for them to be hand carried to the Chief’s Conference.
+In August 2002, Deputy Chief Patrol Agent Beaumet was asked to design certificates to accompany the first two awards, completing them just in time for the Chief's Conference.

-Although many awards were created and proposed, most were not implemented.
-By 2004, the Chief’s Commendation Medal fell into disuse after only having been awarded once and only the Newton-Azrak Award and Purple Cross medal sets were presented to employees.
+Despite the creation and proposal of numerous awards, many were never implemented.
+By 2004, the Chief's Commendation Medal had been awarded only once and subsequently fell into disuse.
+The Newton-Azrak Award and Purple Cross Medal sets were the only distinctions consistently presented to employees.

-During the first week of August 2002, Deputy Chief Patrol Agent Beaumet was contacted and asked to design the certificates that would accompany the first two awards.
-He completed them on August 5, 2002, just in time for them to be hand carried to the Chief’s Conference.
+In August 2002, Deputy Chief Patrol Agent Beaumet was asked to design certificates to accompany the first two awards, completing them just in time for the Chief's Conference.

-Although many awards were created and proposed, most were not implemented.
-By 2004, the Chief’s Commendation Medal fell into disuse after only having been awarded once and only the Newton-Azrak Award and Purple Cross medal sets were presented to employees.
+Despite the creation and proposal of numerous awards, many were never implemented.
+By 2004, the Chief's Commendation Medal had been awarded only once and subsequently fell into disuse.
+The Newton-Azrak Award and Purple Cross Medal sets were the only distinctions consistently presented to employees.

 See the files below for the early proposals:

-In 2018, U.S. Border Patrol (USBP) Headquarters realized the need to better recognize employees.
-Assistant Chief Clifford Gill built on the foundation that began with Chief Beaumet and drafted the policy for the USBP Honorary Awards Program.
-Under the program, the USBP 75th Anniversary Award was reauthorized for wear and two of the earlier awards designed by the U.S. Army Institute of Heraldry were repurposed for use.
+In 2018, U.S. Border Patrol Headquarters recognized the importance of enhancing employee recognition.
+Assistant Chief Clifford Gill expanded upon the groundwork laid by Chief Beaumet by developing the policy for the USBP Honorary Awards Program.
+This program reauthorized the USBP 75th Anniversary Award for wear and repurposed two previously designed awards from the U.S. Army Institute of Heraldry for use within the agency.

 Recognizing the achievements, service and heroism of employees is important.
 It is critical for those in positions of leadership to value the workforce.
 Awards are a fundamental manner for leaders to demonstrate appreciation to the workforce for upholding the organizational values.